Assibilation: Romance languages

 The word "assibilation" itself contains an example of the phenomenon, as it is pronounced /əˌsɪbɪˈleɪʃən/.
 The Classical Latin -tio was pronounced /tioː/ (for example, assibilatio was pronounced /asːiːbilaːtioː/ and attentio /atːentioː/).
 However, in Vulgar Latin, it assibilated to /tsioː/, which can still be seen in Italian: attenzione.

 In French, lenition then gave /sj/ (like attention modern /a.tɑ̃.sjɔ̃/)., which was further palatalized in the English derived words to /ʃ/ (like attention /əˈtɛn.ʃən/).

 Most dialects of Quebec French apply a more recent assibilation to all dental plosive consonants immediately before high front vowels and associated semivowels, so that the sequences /di dj dy dɥ ti tj ty tɥ/ become pronounced /dzi dzj dzy dzɥ tsi tsj tsy tsɥ/ respectively.

 Assibilation can occur in some varieties of Spanish such as in Ecuador and Mexico.
 It is closely related to the phonetic term sibilation.

 Slavic languages

 Palatalization effects were widespread in the history of Proto-Slavic.
 In the first palatalization, various consonants were converted into postalveolar fricatives and affricates, while in the second and third palatalizations, the results were alveolar.

 Some Slavic languages underwent yet another round of palatalisation.
 In Polish, in particular, dental consonants became alveolo-palatal fricatives and affricates when followed by a front vowel.

+Reverse process

+In Gorontalo, the reverse of assibilation occurred, when the instances of *s became t (*siku → ti'u "elbow").
+However, its sister language Mongondow still partially retains it (siku).